centreon/centreon-documentation/versioned_docs/version-23.10/upgrade/centreon-ha/upgrade-from-23.04.md

 ## Cluster ugprade

-Since Centreon 22.04, The mariaDB Replication is now based on [GTID](https://mariadb.com/kb/en/gtid/).
+Since Centreon 22.04, the mariaDB Replication is now based on [GTID](https://mariadb.com/kb/en/gtid/).

 However, some changes must always be done.